 Supplements will not protect you alone; they are often in the wrong forms and combinations to be properly utilized by the body, and are often poorly assimilated, especially in older people or people with digestive issues (which seems to be most of us these days).

 Here are some of the best food sources for the vitamins and minerals your bones need to carry you strongly into your old age.

-Studies suggest that getting calcium from foods such as sardines and raw-milk cheese is much better for building bone than taking a calcium supplement.
+Studies suggest that getting calcium from foods such as sardines, leafy greens, and raw-milk cheese is much better for building bone than taking a calcium supplement.
 Women who get most of their daily calcium from food have stronger bones than women who rely on supplements as their main source of calcium—even though supplement takers have a higher average calcium intake!

 Excellent sources of calcium include full-fat, grass-fed dairy products (milk, cheese, and yogurt, especially raw), wild salmon, sardines, almonds, sesame seeds, beans, dark green leafy greens and broccoli.
-Raw, grass-fed cheese also contain CLA and Vitamin K, which also contribute greatly to bone strength.
+Raw, grass-fed cheese also contains CLA and Vitamin K, which also contribute to bone building and strength.

-If you are vegan, you will need to eat leafy greens or sesame seeds as often as possible to ensure you get enough calcium.
+If you are vegan, you will need to eat leafy greens, beans, and sesame seeds as often as possible to ensure you get enough calcium.

 Magnesium is essential for good bone growth and density, and is just as important as calcium for preventing osteoporosis.
 It is estimated that 8 out of 10 people do not get enough magnesium daily and that over 90% of the U.S. population is magnesium deficient.

 The recommended daily minimums are 320mg for women and 400mg for men, but optimum daily amounts are more like 600 to 800 mg.